 Receiving a hard blow to the elbow

 You may have brought your child to the emergency room for the initial treatment of the elbow fracture.
 A treatment plan must now be made to make sure the elbow heals properly.
-The doctor will ask about your child’s health history and examine your child.
+The healthcare provider will ask about your child’s health history and examine your child.
 An imaging test, such as an X-ray, will be done.
 Imaging tests show areas inside the body such as the bones.
-They give the doctor more information about your child’s injury.
+They give the provider more information about your child’s injury.

 Your child’s treatment plan is determined by the type, location, and severity of the fracture.
 As instructed, your child should: